How to care for your Yucca Cane

 Use these instructions to care for a Yucca Cane.
 This guide will tell you how to water a Yucca Cane; its light, temperature, humidity preferences and any additional care it might need to help it grow.

-Your Yucca Cane will do best in bright indirect light.
+Your Yucca prefers bright indirect light.
+It will tolerate lower light, but growth will slow.
 If the Yucca is exposed to direct light, the leaves may burn.
-It can tolerate lower light areas but will grow much slower.

 Your Yucca Cane does not require any extra humidity, but will appreciate an occasional misting.